 - Science & Technology Facilities Council

-If you are an international student from a non-EU/EEA country, you should explore funding opportunities in your home country at the same time as applying for funding in the UK.
+If you're an international student from a non-EU/EEA country, you should explore funding opportunities in your home country at the same time as applying for funding in the UK.
 Contact the relevant Ministry or Department of Education, local British Council Office, British Embassy or High Commission.
 Some international agencies such as UNESCO, the World Bank, the World Health Organisation and the European Commission operate funding schemes, usually for students from developing countries.
-Voluntary organisations and charities sometimes award modest scholarships.
+Voluntary organisations and charities also sometimes award scholarships.